 It is important that you tell us if your situation changes.
 For example, if the child for whom you care for goes into respite care, hospital or needs less care.
 You also need to report changes to your income.

 Other government and community support services

-Better Start for Children with Disability Initiative provides early intervention services and treatments eligible children with disability.
+Better Start for Children with Disability Initiative provides information about early intervention services and treatments for eligible children with disability.

-Agedcare Australia provides information on a wide range of community, aged care and support services.
+My Aged Care provides information about a wide range of community, aged care and support services.